Boston, No. 1 Gamecocks top Arkansas in SEC women’s quarters

 NASHVILLE, Tenn.
+(AP)Aliyah Boston is doing her best to set the tone for top-ranked South Carolina now that the postseason has arrived.

-(AP) — Aliyah Boston notched her 22nd consecutive double-double with 17 points and 14 rebounds as top-ranked South Carolina beat Arkansas 76-54 Friday in the Southeastern Conference women’s tournament quarterfinals.
+Boston notched her 22nd consecutive double-double with 17 points and 14 rebounds as the Gamecocks beat Arkansas 76-54 Friday in the Southeastern Conference women’s tournament quarterfinals.

+”I’m just trying to be dominant,” Boston said. ”And that’s scoring the baskets and rebounding, so I’m just trying to make sure I do that.

-South Carolina will play either No. 23 Florida or fourth-seeded Mississippi in Saturday’s semifinal, the Gamecocks’ ninth in the last 10 seasons.
+South Carolina will play fourth-seeded Mississippi in Saturday’s semifinal, the Gamecocks’ ninth in the last 10 seasons.
+Mississippi beat No. 23 Florida 70-60.

 The Gamecocks now have won 16 straight.